Rates of convergence for holomorphic semigroups of finite shift: Introduction

 \end{theorem} The correct choice between $E_1$ and $E_2$ and which one is ``closer'' to $\gamma_z$ are explained thoroughly in the subsequent sections.
 Moreover, we will see that the bound is sharp.
 Furthermore, we will examine the behavior of the harmonic measure in a case where $\Theta=0$.

 One may observe that Theorems \ref{theo-hyper} and \ref{theo-harm} are stated in terms of conformally invariant quantities.
 This conformal invariance plays a pivotal role in their proofs.
 Indeed, we are going to prove both theorems by means of a suitable function $h$ (more on that in Section \ref{sec:tools}) and passing to a simply connected domain, where our calculations are facilitated by the simple geometry of $h\circ\gamma_z$.
-On the other hand, Theorems \ref{theo-eucl} and \ref{theo-eucl2} lack this invariance, thus necessitating a restriction to the unit disk.
+On the other hand, Theorem \ref{theo-eucl} lacks this invariance, thus necessitating a restriction to the unit disk.

 The structure of the present article is as follows: In Section \ref{sec:tools}, we provide all the necessary background on semigroups and conformal invariants that deems useful for the proofs of our theorems.
 Next, in Section \ref{sec:finite}, we introduce the inner argument and then state and prove geometric results concerning semigroups with regard to their inner argument.
 These results are used later on the rates of convergence.
-Afterwards, Section \ref{sec:rates} is devoted to the proofs of Theorems \ref{theo-eucl}, \ref{theo-hyper} and \ref{theo-eucl2}, providing in the process all the necessary constructions about the sharpness of the bounds.
+Afterwards, Section \ref{sec:rates} is devoted to the proofs of Theorems \ref{theo-eucl} and \ref{theo-hyper}.
 Finally, in Section \ref{sec:harmmeas}, we deal exclusively with harmonic measure by proving Theorem \ref{theo-harm} and discussing some extremal cases.